amitkgupta/nearest_neighbour/README.md

 * See if it can be sped up with goroutines
 * Stop calling everything "foo"
+* Update this README since you no longer call everything "foo"
 * Write a blog post
 * Do it in C++
 * Do it in Python with [scikit-learn](http://scipy-lectures.github.io/advanced/scikit-learn/)